New Moti Bagh: Type VI Multistorey Apartments

 There are 376 type 6A apartments in ten blocks.
 Each with a total area of 1040 sqft.
 These are meant for officers in the pay rank of level 15 & above.
 These apartments in addition to the dining and living room have 3 bedrooms, 1 guest room, and 2 servant quarters, and covered parking.
 The market value of these apartments, based on current value of similar properties in the neighborhood, is between ₹10 crore to ₹15 crore.

 Amenities

-New Moti Bagh residential complex is configured like a town ship.
-It has its own security, with CCTV, scanners, guards, captive power supply, solar heating system, solar lighting, waste management system, sewage recycling systems, water management systems, rainwater harvesting system,shopping area, bank, a restaurant, subsidized club, primary school, parks, jogging tracks, servant quarters etc. The clubs has a swimming pool, tennis courts, gym, pool, billiards, table tennis, and a beauty parlor.
+The New Moti Bagh residential complex is configured like a township.
+It has its own security (with CCTV, scanners, guards), captive power supply, solar heating system, solar lighting, waste management system, sewage recycling systems, water management systems, rainwater harvesting system, shopping centre, ATM bank, a restaurant, subsidized club, primary school, parks, jogging tracks, servant quarters etc.

+The New Moti Bagh club has a swimming pool, tennis courts, indoor badminton courts, squash court, gym, pool, billiards, and table tennis.
+The club also has indoor events halls and outdoor lawn for hosting private events, and a restaurant-bar called Pearl Garden.